jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

+- document somewhere about grouping option letters
+- fix option parsing for self build
+- Improve the self install script / check for updates by comparing the version number / suggest the user to git pull the repositories existing under .valet.d.
+Also add snippets and all functions...
+  - rebuild
+  - add path to valet on windows as well
 - Add full support for interactive mode.
 - For dropdown with a set list of options, we can verify that the input value is one of the expected value.
 - Generate an autocompletion script for bash and zsh.